-If the allegation concerns the Headteacher then the CEO and Chair of the Trust in a MAT and the Chair of Governors in a maintained school must be informed.
+If the allegation concerns the Headteacher then the Chair of the Board of Trustees (Mandy Hoare) must be informed.

 In all situations regarding an allegation of abuse against a member of staff (including supply staff/volunteers/governors) the school must not act alone and must seek advice and make a referral where necessary.